-2 Bob Krone, "Philosophy for Space: Learning from the Past - Visions for the Future," Journal of Space Philosophy 1, no. 1 (Fall 2012): 23.
+2 Bob Krone, "Philosophy for Space: Learning from the Past-Visions for the Future," Journal of Space Philosophy 1, no. 1 (Fall 2012): 23.

-3 (London: SCM, 1990).
+3 Hans Küng, Global Responsibility: In Search of a New World Ethic (London: SCM, 1990).

-points out that ethics is neither a form of dogma nor a set of tactics: what is moral is not just what is good or right in the abstract, but what is good or right in the particular circumstances surrounding a moral choice.
+practise immorality, and have respect for parents and love for children.
+While these may seem rather general commandments, Küng applies them very broadly, applying the prohibition on stealing to a variety of forms of corruption, for example.
+He sees them as protection against unprincipled libertinism, but is also clear that they must not be applied legalistically.
+Instead, he seeks a middle way, which avoids either extreme.
+He also points out that ethics is neither a form of dogma nor a set of tactics: what is moral is not just what is good or right in the abstract, but what is good or right in the particular circumstances surrounding a moral choice.
 He summarises these ideas in the Golden Rule: negatively, do not do to others what you would not want them to do to you and positively, treat others as you would like to be treated.
 However, Küng also points out that religions have often failed to live up to their principles, citing such problems as the prohibition of contraception by the Roman Catholic Church (we might add the problem of authoritarian forms of leadership in some Protestant Churches), the treatment of women, dissidents, and non-Muslims by Islamic extremists, and the continuing support for the caste system in some sections of Hinduism.